 Solid wood floors are acceptable to install under kitchen cabinets and other heavy furniture, but we always recommend nailing or gluing under-cabinet floors down.
 Do not install a floating floor below kitchen cabinets.
 Floating floors need room to expand and contract with seasonal changes in humidity and temperature.
 When you install heavy cabinetry over a floating floor, it pins the planks down and prevents the floor from expanding and contracting as needed.
 Over time, this can cause gaps in the flooring.

-Preparing to install new flooring is an extremely important part of the process.
-A level, well-prepared subfloor will lengthen the life of your floor, and prevent gaps and noisy planks.
+Preparing to install new flooring is an essential part of the process.
+A level, the well-prepared subfloor will lengthen the life of your floor and prevent gaps and noisy planks.
 Choose the right flooring and preparation for your space, and you’ll be on your way to an amazing new floor.